+Section 1: Key Vocabulary Tier 3 vocabulary Definition Algebra The use of letters or symbols to represent unknown values.
+Equation Shows two things as equal and can be solved to find an unknown, or variable amount.
+Solution A value or values which, when substituted for a variable in an equation, make the equation true.
+Unknown an unknown is a number we do not know.
+They are commonly used in algebra, where they are also known as variables and represented by symbols Coefficient The numerical multiplier for any variable in an expression/equation.
+Simplify To write in a simpler form by collecting common terms.
 Tier 2 vocabulary Definition Term A single number or variable Expression A "bit of algebra" with a minimum of two numbers/variables and at least one operation.
 Variable A quantity that may change within the context of a problem.
 Subject The unknown number we need to find the value of.
 Collecting terms Simplifying an expression by combining "like terms" Solve Numerical value that satisfies the equation.
-Product The result of a multiplication.
+The result of a multiplication.